betaflight/betaflight/docs/PID tuning.md

 An Example: With TPA = 50 (or .5 in the GUI) and tpa_breakpoint = 1500

 * At 1500 on the throttle channel, the PIDs will begin to be dampened.
-* At 3/4 throttle (1750), PIDs are reduced by 25% (half way between 1500 and 2000 the dampening will be 50% of the total TPA value)
+* At 3/4 throttle (1750), PIDs are reduced by approximately 25% (half way between 1500 and 2000 the dampening will be 50% of the total TPA value of 50% in this example)
 * At full throttle (2000) the full amount of dampening set in TPA is applied.
-(50% in this example)
+(50% reduction in this example)

 How to use this?